fago/rules-docs/contributing/testing.md

 # Executing the automated tests

-This module comes with PHPUnit and Simpletest tests.
+This module comes with PHPUnit and SimpleTest tests.
 You need a working Drupal 8 installation and a checkout of the Rules module in the modules folder.

 #### PHPUnit